A workout guaranteed to make you sweat!

-If you’re ready to reach that 1,000 calorie mark, check out this fast paced workout designed with the best moves for burning calories in record time.
+If you’re ready to reach that 1,000-calorie mark, check out this fast-paced workout designed with the best moves for burning calories in record time.

 What You’ll Need: a timer (Gymboss is a free to download app) and an optional jump rope.

 What to Do: Perform the moves in order for 1 minute each with no break in between.
-For the backwards lunge jump, do one minute on your right side and one minute on your left side.
+For the backward lunge jump, do one minute on your right side and one minute on your left side.
 Rest for 60 seconds and repeat according to your fitness level.
 This routine can be performed three times daily for maximum calorie burn.

 Beginner: 2 rounds

 Below, we’ve included videos showing how to perform each move.
 Using proper form helps prevent injuries and ensures you’re getting the most out of your workout.
 If you don’t have a jump rope, you can still complete the workout by mimicking the movement with your arms.

 Did you know there was such a big difference between how many bicep curls vs. how many burpees to burn 1000 calories?
 Incorporating fast-paced, full-body moves into your exercise routine is one of the best ways to burn a lot of calories quickly.
 While you can focus on just one of the moves listed above, we recommend following the workout plan and cycling through all of them to maximize your calorie burn and keep you from feeling tired or bored.
 Aim for consistency and focus on your form, and this fast-paced workout will have you looking and feeling great in no time!